HAmamiya/Serial2USBKeyboard/README.md

 ## Usage
 1. Plug the USB to UART device into the client computer (Raspberry pi)
-2. Start the Serial user interface (Serial monitor)
+2. Start the Serial user interface (Serial monitor, 9600–8-N-1, (PuTTY) Linux keyboard)
 3. Plug the ATMEGA32U4 into server/the computer you want to control
 4. The Serial monitor shall prompt you to type `qwerty` with Enter for enabling the Serial to USB keybord.